-Best months for pike on Loch Leven are April, May & June.
-From mid June onwards, growth in the prolific weed beds around the loch reach a point where the pike withdraw into them as they form an ideal hunting ground.
+The best months for pike on Loch Leven are April, May & June.
+From mid June onwards, growth in the prolific weed beds around the Loch reach a point where the pike withdraw into them as they form an ideal hunting ground.
 Concealed by these weed beds, the pike are hard to locate.

 Boat Only – No Bank Fishing

-All pike fishing on Loch Leven is done from the same boats that trout anglers use and the scale of charges is identical whether you are fishing for trout or pike.
+All pike fishing on Loch Leven is from the same boats used by our trout anglers and the scale of charges is identical whether you are fishing for trout or pike.

 Permitted Pike Fishing Methods on Loch Leven